Detailed information about the 100 most recent patent applications.

 ✓ Filing a Notice of Appeal is strategically valuable.
 The act of filing often prompts favorable reconsideration during the mandatory appeal conference.

 The median time to disposition (half-life) for applications examined by ELPENORD, CANDAL is 24 months.
-This places the examiner in the 71% percentile for prosecution speed.
-Prosecution timelines are slightly faster than average with this examiner.
+This places the examiner in the 82% percentile for prosecution speed.
+Applications move through prosecution relatively quickly with this examiner.

-Conducting an examiner interview provides a +10.6% benefit to allowance rate for applications examined by ELPENORD, CANDAL.
-This interview benefit is in the 47% percentile among all examiners.
-Recommendation: Interviews provide a below-average benefit with this examiner.
+Conducting an examiner interview provides a +13.2% benefit to allowance rate for applications examined by ELPENORD, CANDAL.
+This interview benefit is in the 50% percentile among all examiners.
+Recommendation: Interviews provide an above-average benefit with this examiner and are worth considering.

 Based on the statistical analysis of this examiner's prosecution patterns, here are tailored strategic recommendations: